98yejin/AffinityUI/README.md

 ## Contact

-For any inquiries, questions, or contributions, feel free to reach out or open an issue on our GitHub repository.
+For any inquiries, questions, or contributions, feel free to reach out or open an issue on this GitHub repository.